OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/area_modules/coaching_lektionen.md

 ![Coaching Tab Cockpit](assets/Coaching_Cockpit1_en.png){ class="shadow lightbox" }

-Individual lessons can be exported as Excel files and an absence list and an attendance list in PDF format can be created for download.
+Individual lessons can be exported as excel files and an absence list and an attendance list in PDF format can be created for download.

 Via the displayed overview and a click on the respective course, the teacher has access to further information and can also complete the absence detection.